 A house without enough water is like a car without fuel.
 Nice to have, but not much practical good.
-If your well runs dry whenever you tackle a couple of loads of washing in a row, or have a few extra house guests showering in the morning, or you need to water some garden plants during a drought, there’s good news.
+If your rural water well runs dry whenever you tackle a couple of loads of washing in a row, or have a few extra house guests showering in the morning, or you need to water some garden plants during a drought, there’s good news.
 You may not have to live with a water shortage any more.

 In fact, you can probably get all the water you could possibly want from the very same weak well that’s been letting you down for years.
-Even particularly wimpy wells delivering a measly one gallon of water per minute can amply supply an ordinary household when coupled with the right set up.
-The key is something called the “trickle system” — several pieces of simple hardware that work together to make the most of the water well you’ve got.
+Even particularly wimpy wells delivering a measly 1/4 gallon of water per minute can amply supply an ordinary household when coupled with the right set up.
+The key is something called the “trickle system” — several pieces of hardware that work together to make the most of the water well you’ve got.

 Lots of Water, Weak Well